lcdm-uiuc/info490-sp16/Week1/lesson3.md

 # Week 1 Lesson 3 #
 ## Introduction to Linear Regression ##

-In this lesson you will begin working at the Unix prompt in order to understand the bash shell, the Unix file system, and how to work with files and processes.
+In this lesson you will learn how to perform basic linear regression by using Python, which is one of the simplest techniques to construct a predictive model from a data set.

 ### Objectives ###
 By the end of this lesson, you will be able to:

-- Understand how to work at the Unix command prompt.
+- Understand the basic concepts that underlie linear regression.
-- Understand the basic Unix file system.
+- Understand how to construct a linear model for a data set in Python by using the `statsmopdel` library.
-- Be able to create, copy, move, and delete files and directories.
+- Understand how to construct a linear model for a data set in Python by using the `scikit_learn` library.

 ### Time Estimate###